December 14, 2022

 On 9 December 2022, the Financial Conduct Authority (FCA) fined Santander UK £107,793,300 for repeated anti-money laundering failures.

 It’s always surprising when big banks are at the receiving end of the regulator’s wrath.
-But it goes to show that no financial institution is safe from non-compliance – no matter how large or well-established the organisation is.
+But it goes to show that no financial institution is safe from non-compliance – no matter how large or well-established the organization is.

 This blog explores the definition of anti-money laundering, the key takeaways from Santander’s incident and how regulatory technology can be leveraged to prevent anti-money laundering non-compliance.